Skip To Content

 Learn how You could Earn a Master of Science in Nursing with a specialization in Family Nurse Practitioner

-The Master of Science in Nursing with a specialization in Family Nurse Practitioner degree program (MSN) at South University’s Tampa campus in Tampa, FL, is designed to develop and enhance the knowledge and skills of registered nurses to help with their career goals of becoming a Family Nurse Practitioner (FNP).
-The FNP courses are offered online.
+The Master of Science in Nursing with a specialization in Family Nurse Practitioner degree program (MSN) at South University’s Tampa campus in Tampa, FL, is designed to develop and enhance the knowledge and skills of registered nurses to help with pursuing their career* goals of becoming a Family Nurse Practitioner (FNP).
+The FNP classes as part of the MSN nursing education are offered at the campus, online, or a hybrid of both to better align with students’ preferences**.

-For nurses who want to learn how to become an FNP, this degree program will help prepare them to learn advanced practice concepts and nursing theory to help them serve their patients.
-These nurse practitioners can then seek employment at various healthcare organization, or in some educational settings, depending on their personal preference.
+For nurses who want to learn how to become an FNP, this MSN degree program gives the opportunity to help prepare them to learn advanced practice concepts and nursing theory to help them serve their patients.
+These nurse practitioners can then seek employment at various healthcare organizations, or in some educational settings, depending on their personal preference.
 The nursing program focuses on promoting and developing positive health behaviors across the lifespan and various developmental stages.

 Admission Requirements